What is password spraying?

 Where attackers use a combination of brute force attack and dictionary attack by adding combinations of numbers to all the words in a dictionary.

-Password spraying attacks are on the rise
+Login attacks on the rise

 Password spraying is an easy method to identify user accounts for account takeover attacks.
 Use of automation helps scale up password spraying attacks and arrive at thousands of valid username-password combinations quickly.